 Ingredients

-- 220 g Dark Chocolate at least 54% cocoa solids, broken into pieces
+- 220 g Dark Chocolate (Bittersweet) at least 50% cocoa solids, broken into pieces

 - 200 g Butter